 Tides of Life (published 2014) is very different from the other books.
 It comprises the reflections of a Christian who has spent his life in business (including managing a Fortune 500 company).
 It is perhaps best to read this either immediately before or immediately after Why Business Matters to God (which Bill Pollard, the author of Tides of Life, describes as a “must read for those who are seeking to glorify God as they do business”).
 Readers who prefer to start considering a subject by sharing personal stories and experiences should start with Tides of Life; readers who want to have a theoretical framework before plunging into the practicalities should start with Why Business Matters to God.

 It is impossible to say that one of these books is “the best”.
 Readers who only have time to read one of them should probably plump for Business for the Common Good, since it presents a clear and coherent vision of business purpose in a manner that should be accessible to all serious readers.
 However, those who want to think seriously about business purpose should read several of the books – and then move on to others that we have not (yet) reviewed.

-We have reviewed two other books which, although not directly concerned with the overarching issue of business purpose, none-the-less have much to say that his relevant to this issue and which consider related issues.
+We have reviewed three other books which, although not directly concerned with the overarching issue of business purpose, none-the-less have much to say that his relevant to this issue and which consider related issues.